With my delicious soft pretzels recipe, you can enjoy fresh homemade pretzels straight from the oven! These are really fun to make with my children!

 - Remove pretzel from the water and place back on the baking sheet

-- Brush the top of each pretzel with the egg wash and sprinkle with the pretzel salt.
+- Brush the top of each pretzel with the egg wash and sprinkle with the Kosher salt.

 - Bake 12-14 minutes or until golden brown.